Overview

 find event lecture

-Returns list of events whose title, venue or description matches the keywordlecture
+Returns list of events whose title, venue or description matches the keywordlecture. -

 find event cs2103 assignment tag/Project

-Returns list of events matching the keywordscs2103
+Returns list of events matching the keywordscs2103andassignment, and having the tagProject -

-, that is ongoing at some point between 8am on 29th November and 5pm on 7th December. -
+find event exam from/29 nov 8am to/7 dec 5pmReturns list of events matching the keywordexam, that is ongoing at some point between 8am on 29th November and 5pm on 7th December. -

-find event project tag/CS2103 from/15 nov 10am ` Returns list of events matching the keyword `project
+find event project tag/CS2103 from/15 nov 10am ` Returns list of events matching the keyword `project, having the tagCS2103, that is ongoing at some point after 10am on 15th November. -

-Returns list of events having both the tags 'CS2103' and 'Lecture' (i.e. events with only theCS2103
+find event tag/cs2103 tag/lectureReturns list of events having both the tags 'CS2103' and 'Lecture' (i.e. events with only theCS2103tag but not theLecturetag would be excluded).

 Contributions to the Developer Guide